A galley, head… and tax deduction? Tax savings and boat ownership

 The additional benefit in this vacation rental scenario relates to the personal portion of the financing interest and property taxes.
 Although disallowed as an off-set against rental revenue (in which they aren’t likely needed anyway [given the other costs related to the rental portion, which can be off-set]), the personal portion of the financing and property taxes are permitted as itemized deductions on the individual’s income tax return, similar to the primary home or vacation home scenarios above.
 Further, there is a certain mismatch in the expense allocation rules that could provide for a result where one is able to off-set the entire amount of rental revenue and still have a large amount of unused personal portions of mortgage/financing interest and real estate/property taxes, both of which may be further deducted as itemizations on Schedule A of an individual’s income tax return.
 This is a common planning strategy where the intended result can differ depending on the facts and circumstances of the individual taxpayer and the chosen methodology.
 Depending on the taxpayer’s facts and circumstances, their accountant may be able to run various calculations to find the optimal split to more effectively minimize the taxpayer’s tax obligations.

 For example, assume the following facts: $500,000 new boat purchase price, $100,000 annual rental revenue, $50,000 annual rental commission expenses, $20,000 annual expenses associate with repairs and maintenance directly related to the renting of the boat, $12,000 annual financing interest, and $5,000 annual property taxes (ignoring depreciation expense).
 Now assume that the boat is used personally each year for 60 days and rented to others each year for 90.
 Under the general allocation principles we would allocate the expenses based on the total personal to total rental days such that 60 percent (90 rental days/150 total days) of all expenses are used to off-set the rental revenue.
 This would mean that 40 percent of those expenses not directly related to the rental activity itself would be deemed ‘personal expenses.’
 Accordingly, 40 percent of the financing interest and property taxes would be available as an itemized deduction on Schedule A of the individual’s tax return as personal expenses.
 Under another accepted methodology with regard to interest and taxes alone, the personal portion of the financing interest and property taxes could instead be computed by looking at actual rental day use over 365 days; i.e., the rental/business portion of interest and taxes would be 25 percent (90/365), leaving 75 percent of those same expenses to be considered personal and thus achieving a higher itemized deduction.
 Note that while maintenance and other similar expenses can be apportioned based on days of actual use due their direct correlation to use, courts have repeatedly ruled that interest and taxes are allocated over the course of the entire year (e.g. 365 days).
-Depending on the taxpayer’s specific facts and circumstances, the difference between these two allocations could mean a significant tax savings.
+Depending on the taxpayer’s specific facts and circumstances, the difference between these two allocation methodologies could mean significant tax savings.

 While the outcomes really depend on the facts and circumstances of the individual taxpayer, it is worth considering how recent tax reform has affected this scenario.
-First, it may be possible to deduct 20 percent of qualified business income, effectively paying only 29.6 percent on the net income of the rental activity, assuming there it qualifies.
-Second, it may be possible to take advantage of increase Section 179 deductions and 100 percent bonus depreciation deductions to depreciate the boat quickly and off-set all rental revenue for years into the future, noting that net losses are not permitted to off-set other types of income from other activities and therefore would carryforward to off-set future rental revenues.
+First, it may be possible to deduct 20 percent of qualified business income, effectively paying only 29.6 percent on the net income of the rental activity, assuming that it qualifies.
+Second, it may be possible to take advantage of increased section 179 deductions and 100 percent bonus depreciation deductions to depreciate the boat quickly and off-set all rental revenue for years into the future, noting that net losses are not permitted to off-set other types of income from other activities and therefore would carryforward to off-set future rental revenues.
 Further, 1031 exchanges no longer apply to boats, only actual real property like buildings, houses, and land.
 Absent the possibility of a 1031 exchange to defer gain, with a $0 or reduced basis in the boat due to depreciation, the taxpayer will face depreciation recapture upon a later sale, meaning the taxpayer will be forced to increase his income (subject to the taxpayer’s ordinary income tax rates) by the gain.
 Thus if the boat was fully depreciated and had an adjusted basis of $0, then even a later sale of $1, could trigger a $1 gain subject to the taxpayer’s ordinary income tax rates.
 Note that there are differences in computing the recapture amount depending on whether the taxpayer depreciated under section 179 or Bonus Depreciation, the former likely causing a larger recapture amount.

 Further, the tax outcome depends on how the boat is owned (personally, through a corporation, through an S-Corporation/Partnership, a limited liability company or other ‘pass through’ entity, etc.).
 And while there is no need to get caught up in the rules and definitions related to ‘passive/active activities’ or legitimate ‘trade or businesses,’ outlined below in the Trade or Business scenario, the benefits of a Vacation Rental scenario may be limited due to (1) the prohibition of off-setting the taxpayer’s other types of income (such as ‘active’ W-2 income) with the net losses and (2) the possibility that the taxpayer may have already exceeded his/her limits with regard to taking itemized deductions of financing interest and property tax.
 On the up side, even within these limitations, the taxpayer is still earning money that may serve to off-set the costs associated with owning a boat.
 And why not earn money on a boat that might otherwise be sitting unused in a slip.
 A taxpayer considering purchasing a boat to place into a fractional membership program should consult their tax and legal advisors well in advance of any purchase to confirm the most advantageous structure and course of action.

 If a person buys a boat with the intention to rent it, only using it personally for fewer than 15 days per calendar year, then the boat will simply be considered a rental property.
 As this is not likely to be the case, and since it’s better from a tax perspective to use it more than 14 days and fall under the vacation rental scenario, this article will not go into depth with respect to a pure rental property.
-However, under the passive income rules for real estate investors, which could potentially provide for up to $25,000 of annual losses to off-set other income.
+However, under the passive income rules for real estate investors, the taxpayer may be able to use up to $25,000 of annual losses to off-set other income.
 While boats are generally considered tangible personal property, the IRS has previously determined that boat slips constitute real estate assets that generate rents from real property, so rental income or losses attributable to the boat slips may be deductible under the passive income rules.
 Again, the specific facts and circumstances of each case will be important in making any determination as to whether the rental income generated can be apportioned to the boat slip.

 Trade or business